Nepal profile - Timeline

 2004 May - Street protests by opposition groups demanding a return to democracy.
 Royalist Prime Minister Surya Bahadur Thapa quits.

-2005 February - King Gyanendra assumes direct control and dismisses the government.
-He declares a state of emergency, citing the need to defeat Maoist rebels.
+2005 February - King Gyanendra dismisses the government, restores an absolute monarchy and declares a state of emergency, citing the need to defeat Maoist rebels.

-2005 April - King lifts the state of emergency amid international pressure.
+2005 April - King Gyanendra bows to international pressure, lifts the state of emergency and reinstates parliament.

 2005 November - Maoist rebels and main opposition parties agree on a programme intended to restore democracy.

 2006 April - King Gyanendra agrees to reinstate parliament following weeks of violent strikes and protests against direct royal rule.
 Maoist rebels call a three-month ceasefire.

 2006 May - Parliament votes unanimously to curb the king's political powers.
 The government holds peace talks with the Maoist rebels.

 2006 November - The government sign a peace deal with the Maoists - the Comprehensive Peace Agreement (CPA) - formally ending the decade-long insurgency.